-Launched in 2017 and based in Williamson County, Texas, WHY ARE Y'ALL HERE? is a travelog for restless folks with big questions and a love/hate relationship with the most (in)famous state in the country.
-I explore all 254 Texas counties through photos, maps, music, videos, writing, and--most importantly--interviews with local residents about why we are where we are and how you can get there, too, if ya want.
+Launched in 2017 and based in Travis County, Texas, WHY ARE Y'ALL HERE? is a travelog for restless folks with big questions and a love/hate relationship with the most (in)famous state in the country.
+I explore all 254 Texas counties through photos, maps, videos, and writing.
 Y'all enjoy!

 As you may have noticed, there is a bit of a theme developing here.
 I haven't always been this obsessed or enamored with Texas.
 Born and raised here, my feelings were neutral, or some combination of warm and cool.
 For instance, I loved going to the State Fair as a kid, but Big Tex was terrifying; not so much his 52 feet stature, but the way his dummy mouth moved didn't always sync up with what he was saying.
 That incongruity really bothered the shit outta my five-year-old self, but nothing some cotton candy and corn dogs couldn't fix.
 Come to think of it, adult me busted out lauging whenever I heard news that ol' Big Tex had caught fire, yet I felt strangely forlorn.
 Like I should have been there when it happened.

 There wasn't a single "aha!" epiphany moment, however 3 realizations do come to mind.